RobertoReale/raspberry-pi-nextcloud-setup/README.md

      ```
      sudo nano /etc/fstab
      ```
-   - Add the following line (adjust for the correct device and mount point):
+   - Add the following line (adjust for the correct device and mount point).
+Select the correct drive (e.g., `/dev/sdb1`):
      ```
-     /dev/sdb1 /mnt/new_nextcloud_data ext4 defaults 0 2
+     /dev/sdb1 /mnt/new_nextcloud/data ext4 defaults 0 2
      ```
    - Save and close the file.